Ready, set, go! Our no-nonsense guide will help you learn how to plan your wedding like a pro.

 Before you begin any sort of planning, it's crucial to determine how much you're willing to spend.
 While tradition deems the bride's parents responsible for wedding costs, modern day celebrations rarely stick to that rule.
 Instead, sit both your parents and your groom's parents down and politely decide if they'll be contributing, and if so, how much and for what.

-"Draw up your guest list before booking your venue," says contributing editor David Stark, of David Stark Design and Production in Brooklyn.
+"Draw up your guest list before booking your venue," says contributing editor David Stark, of David Stark Design and Production in Brooklyn, New York.
 "There's nothing worse than falling in love with a locale and wanting way more guests than it can accommodate."